kratochj/docker-advance-training-exercise/04_docker_compose/README.md

 2. Bunch of redis servers as a slave (at least 2)
 3. Actual application using this image: [gcr.io/google-samples/gb-frontend:v4](gcr.io/google-samples/gb-frontend:v4)

-Redis server in master mode you run just simply [redis image]() without parameters.
+Redis server in master mode you run just simply [dockerskoleni/redis](https://hub.docker.com/_/redis) without parameters.

-For Redis as a slave you need to add following parameter as a startup comand:
+For Redis as a slave you need to add following parameter as a startup command:

 ```
 redis-server --slaveof <master IP or hostname> 6379